KevVincent/Thesis/README.md

 # Thesis
 # Training is done using the git repository 'https://github.com/qubvel/segmentation_models.git'.
-# Please the above repo in the folder in which this repo is cloned
+# Please the clone above repo in the folder in which this repo is cloned